Jeanne Barseghian

-Jeanne Barseghian (/fr/; born 6 December 1980) is a French politician who is the mayor of Strasbourg and has been a member of its city council.
+Jeanne Barseghian (/fr/; born 6 December 1980) is a French politician who was the mayor of Strasbourg and has been a member of its city council.
 She has been a member of Europe Ecology – The Greens (EELV) since 2013.
 She was elected in 2014 to the City Council of Strasbourg, and to the Eurométropole de Strasbourg Council.
 She was elected mayor of Strasbourg after she successfully led the EELV list in the 2020 municipal election there.

 Early life

 Barseghian was born in Suresnes to a French family of Armenian descent.
 Her great-grandfather was the Armenian intellectual Sarkis Barseghian, and her great-grandmother was the writer and Member of the Armenian Parliament Perchuhi Partizpanyan-Barseghyan.

 Barseghian studied law at Paris Nanterre University, specializing first in Franco-German law.
 She then studied environmental law at the Robert Schuman University in Strasbourg, and trained as an ecological advisor at the Institut Eco-Conseil in Strasbourg.